Saints Row: Gat out of Hell Game Cover

 • “The impressive engine Volition has used in the last three games is finally showing its age, and while it still manages to look fine, the graphics wow factor is gone and the overall bland art direction coupled with washed out color palette makes Gat Out of Hell visually forgettable and underused.”

-The grinding aspect of the game has received overwhelmingly negative feedback, with many players describing it as tedious, repetitive, and excessively time-consuming.
-While some found enjoyment in the challenges, the majority felt that the game relied too heavily on grinding for achievements and collectibles, often leading to a frustrating experience that detracted from the overall enjoyment.
-Overall, players recommend caution, suggesting that the game is only worth playing if heavily discounted due to its grind-heavy nature.
+The grinding aspect of the game has received overwhelmingly negative feedback, with many players describing it as tedious, repetitive, and often mind-numbing.
+While some found enjoyment in the challenges, the overwhelming reliance on grinding for achievements and collectibles detracted from the overall experience, leading to a sense of frustration and boredom.
+Overall, players recommend caution, suggesting that the game may only be worth playing if heavily discounted due to its grind-heavy nature.

 • “You'll need a second life for grinding.”